 This syllabus was compiled by a team of Islamic studies students.
 It was a combined effort from members of various Islamic centres around Australia and the wider English-speaking Muslim community around the world.

-The syllabus has been almost four years in the making.
+The syllabus has been almost 10 years in the making.
 However, it remains a work in progress and all feedback, suggestions, queries or corrections are very welcome.
 Please note that the syllabus is being continuously updated.

 Please provide any feedback you have through our ‘Contact Us’ page.